rjbultitude/theconditionalorchestra/README.md

 Each note is assigned a different _pan_ position from an array of 3 (Left, Center, Right)

 ###Organ
-The number of organ notes is _7_ if the weather is _stormy_ or the default _5_ for all other conditions TBC
+The number of organ notes is _3_ if the weather is _stormy_ or the default _4_ for all other conditions TBC

 ###Choral
 Two choral notes are played when the weather is _fine_

 ###Bass
-One bass note is played when the weather _isCloudy_
+One bass note is played when the weather _isCloudy_ but *not* _isWindy_

 ###Arpeggio
 Precipitation plays an arpeggiated sequence
-A precipType of `rain` with high precipIntensity - Fast and forwards dropSound A precipType of `sleet` - with high precipIntensity - Slower and reverse dropSound A precipType of `snow` - playes slowest - Slower and reverse dropSound
+A precipType of `rain` with high precipIntensity - Fast and forwards dropSound A precipType of `sleet` - with high precipIntensity - Slower and reverse dropSound A precipType of `snow` - plays slowest - Slower and reverse dropSound

 ##Plans